Aoibhinn/battleship/README.md

 Guesses are marked on the board with an X. Hits are indicated by *.

-The player and the computer then take it in turns to make gusses and try to sing each other's battleships.
+The player and the computer then take turns to make guesses and try to sing each other's battleships.

 The winner is the player who sinks all of their opponent's battleships is first.